Language

 IELTS Speaking Part 1: Feeling bored

-I. Some questions on the IELTS Speaking Part 1 Feeling bored
+I. Sample questions IELTS Speaking Part 1 Feeling bored

-PREP has collected and compiled some questions related to the IELTS Speaking Part 1 Feeling bored topic from actual IELTS exams, please take a look:
+PREP has collected and compiled some sample questions IELTS Speaking Part 1 Feeling bored from actual IELTS exams, please take a look:

 1. Do you often feel bored?